 It's really sad when you know your favorite studio anime have already separately from each other, AND yet Studio Ghibli vs. Studio Ponoc.

 Of course, this Mary and the Witch’s Flower is created by Studio Ponoc.
-As you can see their artsyle it doesn't any different with Ghibli Studio and all the worldbuilding in this movie, they're also learned by Studio Ghibli.
+As you can see their artsyle it doesn't any different with Ghibli Studio and all the worldbuilding in this movie, they're also learned from Studio Ghibli.
 So you could call this movie's rip-off from Kiki's Delivery Service and Little Witch Academia.

 I admit that I'm truly enjoyed this movie even though I kinda sad about those studio condition (Ghibli & Ponoc), it seem they're become sibling rivalry.